Incidents such as the 2020 police killing of George Floyd in Minnesota have put a spotlight on police brutality in the United States.

 Notable events in NH

-There are two recent, highly publicized incidents of police brutality in New Hampshire.
+There are some well-known cases of police brutality in New Hampshire.

 In 2016 a New Hampshire state trooper was filmed by a news helicopter beating a suspect in Nashua after a high-speed chase.
 That trooper pled guilty, received a suspended jail sentence, and agreed to never again work in law enforcement.